Sardis: Later history

+In 2025, Sardis was enlisted as a UNESCO World Heritage Site, for its significance as the home of coinage.

 Geography

 Sardis was situated in the middle of Hermus River Valley, about 4 km south of the river.
 Its citadel was built on Mount Tmolus, a steep and lofty spur, while a lower town extended to the area of the Pactolus stream.

 Today, the site is located by the present day village of Sart, near Salihli in the Manisa province of Turkey, close to the Ankara - İzmir highway (approximately 72 km from İzmir).
 The site is open to visitors year-round, where notable remains include the bath-gymnasium complex, synagogue and Byzantine shops is open to visitors year-round.

 Excavation history

 By the 19th century, Sardis was in ruins, with mainly visible remains mostly from the Roman period.
 Early excavators included the British explorer George Dennis, who uncovered an enormous marble head of Faustina the Elder.
 Found in the precinct of the Temple of Artemis, it probably formed part of a pair of colossal statues devoted to the Imperial couple.
 The 1.76 metre high head is now kept at the British Museum.

 The first large-scale archaeological expedition in Sardis was directed by a Princeton University team led by Howard Crosby Butler between years 1910–1914, unearthing a temple to Artemis, and more than a thousand Lydian tombs.
 The excavation campaign was halted by World War I, followed by the Turkish War of Independence, though it briefly resumed in 1922.
-Some surviving artifacts from the Butler excavation were added to the collection of the Metropolitan Museum of Art in New York.
+Some surviving artifacts from the Butler excavation were added to the collection of the Metropolitan Museum of Art in New York City.

 A new expedition known as the Archaeological Exploration of Sardis was founded in 1958 by G.M.A.
 Hanfmann, professor in the Department of Fine Arts at Harvard University, and by Henry Detweiler, dean of the Architecture School at Cornell University.
 Hanfmann excavated widely in the city and the region, excavating and restoring the major Roman bath-gymnasium complex, the synagogue, late Roman houses and shops, a Lydian industrial area for processing electrum into pure gold and silver, Lydian occupation areas, and tumulus tombs at Bintepe.

-These excavations unearthed the Sardis Synagogue which evidenced continued presence of Jewish communities in Asia Minor and their integration into general Roman life at a time when many scholars previously assumed that Christianity had eclipsed Judaism.
+During the 1960s, the acknowledgment of the local significance of the Jewish community in Sardis received notable confirmation through the identification of a substantial assembly hall in the northwestern part of the city, now known as the Sardis Synagogue.
+This site, adorned with inscriptions, menorahs, and various artifacts, establishes its function as a synagogue from the 4th to the 6th century.
+Excavations in adjacent residential and commercial areas have also uncovered additional evidence of Jewish life.

 From 1976 until 2007, excavation continued under Crawford H. Greenewalt, Jr., professor in the Department of Classics at the University of California, Berkeley.
 Since 2008, the excavation has been under the directorship of Nicholas Cahill, professor at the University of Wisconsin–Madison.

-Some of the important finds from the site of Sardis are housed in the Archaeological Museum of Manisa, including Late Roman mosaics and sculpture, a helmet from the mid-6th century BC, and pottery from various periods.